Training and pruning

-We have been advised by commercial foliage growers that the stems are harvested in the winter months, because that is when the wood is ripe (firm) and not actively growing fast and therefore fleshy and prone to wilting.
+The stems are harvested in the winter months, because that is when the wood is ripe (firm) and not actively growing fast and therefore not fleshy and prone to wilting.
 The stems are good for floristry work, but the tree is at risk of suffering frost damage, especially if grown in a particularly cold part of the UK.
 Most commercial producers are to be found on the west coast of England and Wales or in Ireland, where they escape the harsh winter weather.

 If you wish to use your Eucalyptus for floral art click here to see our notes on conditioning and preserving.

-Alternatively, if you are growing the Eucalypt purely as an ornamental garden shrub, leave it for a further growing season before you coppice it again.
+Alternatively, if you are growing the Eucalypt purely as an ornamental garden shrub, leave it for a further growing season before you pollard it again.

 Choice of species for Cut Foliage